 I have spent the last twenty years engaged in every aspect of developing software imaginable.
 I have been a principal engineer, a technical team lead, an engineering manager, and a lead architect.
-I have been promoted, laid off, fired and resigned from more companies than I care to mention.
+I have been hired, promoted, laid off, and resigned from more companies than I care to mention.
 I have been self-employed, worked for small start-ups, and for large publicly traded companies.
-I have seen projects from conception to production, and have witnessed projects crash and burn first hand – sometimes due to my own inexperience.
+I have seen projects from conception to production, and have witnessed projects crash and burn first hand – sometimes due to my own inexperience at technical leadership.
 I have learned more from my failures than I have from my successes, and I learned my most important lessons the hard way – sometimes the hardest way possible.
 My blog and the associated projects are my way of sharing what wisdom I have gained through my failures so that other’s can avoid my mistakes.

 - I believe in level playing fields, whereby everyone has an equal chance of success, but that success is not guaranteed.

 - I believe the fairest environment is a meritocracy where people are judged on what they can do rather than their attributes.

 - I am a realist firmly grounded in reality, which is a position that is neither pessimistic nor optimistic.

 - I believe that every individual is different and should not be treated as a small, fungible cog in a big machine.

 - I believe the best teams are made up of individuals each having a unique strength, and whose weaknesses are balanced with the strengths of their teammates.